darkbrewery/SimoDistribution/docs/VERIFICATION_GUIDE.md

 - `-Network`: Solana network to use (default: devnet)
 - `-ProgramKeypairPath`: Path to program keypair (default: keypairs/program-keypair.json)
+- `-FeePayerKeypairPath`: Path to fee payer keypair (default: keypairs/fee-payer.json)
 - `-ProgramBinaryPath`: Path to program binary (default: target/deploy/payment_distributor.so)
 - `-RepoUrl`: URL of the GitHub repository
 - `-CommitHash`: Specific commit hash to verify against (optional)
 - `-LibraryName`: Library name in Cargo.toml (default: payment_distributor)
 - `-Remote`: Use remote verification via OtterSec API
+- `-Airdrop`: Request an airdrop of SOL for the fee payer (useful for devnet/testnet)
+- `-AirdropAmount`: Amount of SOL to airdrop (default: 1.0)

 ## Troubleshooting